aligorgin/infinityScroll/README.md

 # Infinity Scroll
-yup the name is real .
+yep the name is real .